The Employment Law Review: New Zealand

 Parties may agree to vary individual employment agreements.
 It is best practice for any variation to an individual employment agreement to be agreed in writing by the parties.
 For a collective agreement, any variation must be ratified in accordance with the ERA.

 Employment agreements can take many forms, including full-time, permanent, part-time, fixed-term or casual.
-Fixed-term employment agreements are permissible provided that the employer has genuine business reasons based on reasonable grounds for the fixed term and that those reasons are communicated to the employee.10 If these requirements are not met, the employer will not be able to rely upon the fixed-term provision to terminate the employee's employment.
+Fixed-term employment agreements are permissible provided that the employer has genuine business reasons based on reasonable grounds for the fixed term and that those reasons are communicated to the employee.4 If these requirements are not met, the employer will not be able to rely on the fixed-term provision to terminate the employee's employment.

 Casual employment engagements can come to an end without formality and with less risk of claims of unjustified dismissal, but must be genuinely casual, meaning that the employee has no guaranteed hours of work, no regular pattern of work and no continuing expectation of employment.